matthewlai/JaxVidFlow/README.md

 # JaxVidFlow
-Experimental video processing pipeline using JAX.
+Video processing pipeline using JAX.
+Especially suitable for experimenting with custom video processing operations, or integrating with machine learning systems.

 ## Why?
-* FFmpeg has done great things for the community over the past decades, but -
+* FFmpeg has done great things for the community over the past decades, and has been the go-to for automated video processing, but -
   * It's really hard to extend.
 Writing high performance C code is hard, and very hardware-dependent
   * Only a handful of filters have GPU implementations, and generally using them requires very messy command line options
   * Every new CPU or GPU architecture requires new code